The crypto industry saw Trump as a champion. Some now fear he's putting personal profits first

 Meme coins are the crypto sector’s black sheep.
 They are often created as a joke, with no real utility and prone to extremely wild price swings that tend to enrich a small group of insiders at the expense of less sophisticated investors.

 The president's meme coin is different, however, and has a clear utility: access to Trump.
-The top 25 investors of $TRUMP are set to attend a private reception with the president Thursday, with the top four getting $100,000 crypto-themed and Trump-branded watches.
+The top 25 investors of $TRUMP were invited to a private reception with the president Thursday, with the top four getting $100,000 crypto-themed and Trump-branded watches.

 Trump's meme coin saw an initial spike in value, followed by a steep drop.
-The price saw a significant increase after the dinner contest was announced.
 Its creators, which include an entity controlled by the Trump Organization, have made hundreds of millions of dollars by collecting fees on trades.

 First lady Melania Trump has her own meme coin, and Trump's sons, Eric and Don Jr. — who are running the Trump Organization while their father is president — announced they are partnering with an existing firm to create a crypto mining company.